 - Are white-box testing procedures useful at all, or is this more akin to the still controversial attempts to determine human intelligence?

 - Does it make sense to divide the test into different test stages as we know it from the V-model?
 For complex systems that hide one or more AI-based algorithms inside, this makes perfect sense.
 Does it also make sense for machine learning with a lot of intermediate layers?
 This leads in the direction of implementation explainability.

 - What do we actually look for in the test?
-Is it just a matter of the algorithm producing better results than its predecessor, or do we subdivide a little more precisely?
+Is it just a matter of the algorithm producing better results than its predecessor, or do we subdivide it a little more precisely?
 By functional tests and non-functional tests?
 What about IT security?
-Even minimal changes to the design of road signs can have an impact.
-If an autonomous vehicle interprets "30" on a kmH sign as "80" and wants to drive through town with appropriate momentum.
+Even minimal changes to the design of traffic signs can have an impact: if an autonomous vehicle interprets "30" on a kmH sign as "80" and wants to drive through the city with appropriate momentum.
 Equally disastrous can be the effects of inconsistent situations such as the stop sign on the highway.

 - Furthermore, the question arises as to when the self-learning system is actually allowed to learn?
 Permanently in use?
 If so, a commuter's self-driving vehicle could very soon be trained on the peculiarities of the daily route.
 The rest will be "forgotten."
 Or should AI rather only be allowed to learn in service or development?
 What are limitations depending on the application domain?

 On the other hand, we testers are naturally tempted by another idea, namely to use the unlimited possibilities of artificial intelligence for software testing itself.
 There are interesting developments in this area as well.
 One area of application that stands out is performance testing.
 Here, the AI can detect anomalies in system behavior and system load depending on the input data.
 These observations could be used to move the system closer and closer to the load limit or beyond.